 This muscle is located at the back of the hip joint.
 Its primary function is to rotate the hip to the outside (external rotation).
 But, importantly, the large sciatic nerve that supplies the lower leg leaves the buttock by passing under the muscle.
 So, we think part of the piriformis syndrome is related to nerve irritation as it passes under the piriformis muscle.

 Although somewhat controversial, we think the tightness of the piriformis muscle can lead to problems.
 For example, some people have an anatomical variation where the muscle and nerve are close together or tethered.
-So, we suspect that the nerve can be irritated by the muscle in these people.
+So, we suspect that the muscle can irritate the nerves in these people.

 Symptoms of piriformis syndrome